Stevenic/loreweave/.teammates/bard/WISDOM.md

 **Saving Throws vs Skill Checks Are Separate** — D&D 5e treats these differently.
 Naming convention: `ability_save_description` for saves (e.g., `wisdom_save_resist_fear`), `skill_action` for checks (e.g., `athletics_climb_vertical_shaft`).
 Never mix them in the same array.

+**Anglo-Celtic Naming Conventions** — Threadhallow uses Anglo-Celtic naming for people, places, and traditions.
+Keep this consistent when creating new NPCs, locations, or cultural elements.
+No generic fantasy names.

 ## Content Design Patterns

 **Every NPC Gets a Secret** — No throwaway mystery boxes.
 Every secret connects to deeper lore or another character's arc.
 This is what makes the world feel interconnected.